mauberti-bc/sims-docs/docs/surveys.md

 ##### End Date

-> The date when your Project ended
+> The date when your Survey ended

-A Project's End Date can be approximate and may be left blank if the Project is ongoing.
-As collaborative workspaces, Projects are not expected to have end dates in the same way that [Surveys]() do.
+A Survey's End Date should be as accurate as possible.
+You can include travel days and planning effort in determining your End Date, depending on the nature of your Survey.

 #### Example